NBA Trade Rumors: Cavaliers Could Swap Kevin Love For Otto Porter Jr., According To ‘Bleacher Report’

 The potential acquisition of Kevin Love will undeniably put the Wizards in a strong position to fully dominate the vulnerable Eastern Conference next season.
 Having an experience playing alongside Kyrie Irving and LeBron James in Cleveland, Love won’t have a hard time teaming up with Bradley Beal and John Wall in Washington.
 The Wizards could also use Love at center when they want to go small ball.

 Meanwhile, the Cavaliers will receive a younger player who has shown lots of potentials to become a superstar in the league.
-Being the lone superstar in Cleveland, Otto Porter Jr. will be given the opportunity to go all out and show the league what he can be the main guy on a team.
-Porter Jr. is only 25 and fits well with the timeline of other Cavaliers’ young players like Jordan Clarkson, Larry Nance Jr., Cedi Osman, Ante Zizic, and Collin Sexton.
+Being the lone superstar in Cleveland, Otto Porter Jr. will be given the opportunity to go all out and show the league that he can be the main guy on a team.
+Porter Jr. is only 25 and fits well with the timeline of other Cavaliers’ young players such as Jordan Clarkson, Larry Nance Jr., Cedi Osman, Ante Zizic, and Collin Sexton.